12 Mar, 06:27··

 • Senegal has increased penalties for homosexuality.

-• The new laws criminalize same-sex relationships.
+• The new laws criminalize same-sex relationships and their promotion.

 Sources disagree

-DW Deutsch, DW English
+Der Standard, DW English

 VS